Efficient Diffusion Models for Vision: A Survey: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{eep} generative modelling has emerged as one of the most exciting computational tools that is even challenging human creativity~\cite{GMreview}.

 In the last decade, Generative Adversarial Networks (GANs)~\cite{brock2018large}, \cite{goodfellow2020generative} have received a lot of attention due to their high quality sample generation.
 However, diffusion models~\cite{cao2022survey,yang2022diffusion,croitoru2022diffusion} have recently emerged as an even more powerful generative technique, threatening the reign of GANs in the synthetic data generation.

-Diffusion models are gaining quick popularity because of their more stable training as compared to GANs, as well as higher quality of the generated samples.
-These models are able to address some notorious limitations of GANs, like mode collapse, overhead of adversarial learning, and convergence failure \cite{ganweakness}.
-The training process of the diffusion models uses a much different strategy as compared to GANs, which involves contaminating the training data with Gaussian noise and then learning to recover the original data from the noisy one.
-These models are also found to be suitable from the scalability and parallelizability perspective, which adds to their appeal.
-Moreover, since their training process is based on applying small modifications to original data and rectifying those, they learn a data distribution whose samples closely follow the original data.
-Thereby, enabling strong realism in the generated samples.
-It is thanks to these attributes that the current state-of-the-art in image generation has been strongly influenced by the diffusion models, achieving astonishing results~\cite{faces,DALLE,LDM}.
+Diffusion models are becoming increasingly popular due to their superior training stability compared to GANs, and their ability to generate higher quality samples.
+They address several well-known limitations of GANs, such as mode collapse, the burden of adversarial learning, and issues with convergence~\cite{ganweakness}.
+Diffusion models employ a distinct training method from GANs, wherein the training data is contaminated with Gaussian noise, and the model learns to recover the original data from the noisy version.
+These models are advantageous in terms of scalability and parallelizability, making them even more appealing.
+Their training process applies small modifications to the original data and rectifies those.
+This is used for learning the underlying data distribution that can generate samples with high degree of realism.
+Diffusion models have been able to strongly influenced the current state-of-the-art in image generation, achieving remarkable results~\cite{faces,DALLE}.

 Due to their amazing generative abilities, diffusion models are quickly finding applications in both low- and high-level vision tasks, including but not limited to image denoising~\cite{ho2020denoising}, \cite{nichol2021improved}, inpainting~\cite{esser2021imagebart}, image super-resolution~\cite{li2022srdiff}, \cite{batzolis2021conditional}, \cite{lugmayr2022repaint}, semantic segmentation~\cite{baranchuk2021label}, \cite{graikos2022diffusion}, \cite{wolleb2021diffusion}, image-to-image translation \cite{croitoru2022diffusion} etc. Hence, unsurprisingly, since the seminal advancement of diffusion probabilistic models \cite{DDPM} over the original proposal of diffusion modelling~\cite{sohl2015deep}, there has been a continuous rise in the number of research papers appearing in this direction, and new exciting models are emerging everyday.
 In particular, diffusion modelling has gained a considerable social media hype after DALL-E~\cite{DALLE}, Imagen~\cite{Imagen}, and Stable~\cite{rombach2022text} models that enabled high quality text-to-image generation.
 This hype has recently been fuelled further by the text-to-video generation techniques, where the videos appear considerably sophisticated~\cite{singer2022make}, \cite{ho2022imagen}.
 Figure~\ref{fig:graphs} provides statistics and a timeline overview of the recent literature on diffusion models to show their popularity, particularly in the vision community.